 When I take all this into consideration it amounts to an average of about a total of 25 percent.
 However, here are some other benefits I am experiencing.

 My son had mild sensitivities in comparison to mine.
-Prior to using the DNR program, he had already recovered about 60% of his health through diet, lifestyle changes and nutritional supplements.
-With the rewiring program, he improved about another 20%.
+Prior to using the DNR program, he had already recovered about 60% of his health through diet, lifestyle changes, and nutritional supplements.
+With the rewiring program, he improved by about another 20%.
 So he is now about 80% recovered.

 It is challenging when two people in the household are doing brain retraining together who have different levels of sensitivities.
 Since his sensitivity was much lower and he had a lot less to work on, he was able to move faster.
 I was crawling at a snail’s pace.
 This sometimes created friction, because I often felt pressured by him to move faster and he often felt held back by me.
 On the other hand, it was great to have someone to talk to about the program.